mirayashi/rpc3/README.md

 We obviously cannot expect such a new architecture to be as simple and straightforward as the classic one, simply because of the number of technical challenges being inherently higher.
-Some balance must be found between complexity and feasibility, the initial brainstorming is certainly what took the most time, especially when you are working solo on it.
+Some balance must be found between complexity and feasibility, the initial brainstorming is certainly what took the most time; especially when you are working solo on it.
 Here is what it looks like in the end:

 ![RPC3 architecture](docs/architecture-rpc3.png)